 In certain cases, you may have choices about how we use and disclose your personal information.

 You can choose not to give us the information we request, as described in the “Information You Provide to Us” section of this Policy.
 In some cases, if you decide not to provide information, we will not be able to provide you with access to the site you requested, or we may not be able to provide you with the service, feature or information you requested.

 In some cases, you can stop or limit the information we collect by automated means.
 Please review the sections of this Notice titled “Information Collected by Automated Means” to learn more about how you may be able to stop or limit our receipt of that information.

 We will provide you with the ability to access and update certain information we have about you, such as your contact information.
 Your right to access or amend personal information may be limited in some circumstances.
 Please submit your request by sending an email to the address specified in the “How to Contact Us” section below.
 Please include your name, email address and postal address in your request so that we may respond appropriately and promptly.

 We maintain administrative, technical and physical safeguards to protect your personal information from accidental, unlawful or unauthorized destruction, loss, alteration, access, disclosure or use and other unlawful forms of processing.
 No data transmissions through the Internet or via mobile devices, or even the physical transfer of information, can be guaranteed to be completely secure.
 We cannot fully eliminate all security risks associated with personal information.
 We do not ensure or warrant the security of any data or information you transmit to us, and you do so at your own risk.

-InboxSmart does not direct its websites to children, and we do not knowingly collect personal information from children.
+InboxSmart does not direct its website to children, and we do not knowingly collect personal information from children.
 If we become aware that we have received personal information from a user who is under the age of thirteen, we will delete the information from our records.